-The letters FAAD tells you that you’re seeing a dermatologist, a medical doctor who specializes in diagnosing and treating the skin, hair, and nails, who:
+The letters FAAD tell you that you’re seeing a doctor who is board certified in dermatology and specializes in diagnosing and treating the skin, hair, and nails.
+An FAAD:

 Has completed medical school, a year-long internship, and three years of residency training in dermatology.

-To keep up with medical advances, dermatologists continue to study and learn.
-They are then tested on what they learn and must either:
+Keeps up with medical advances by continuing to study and learn.
+Board-certified dermatologists are tested on what they learn and must either:

 Pass the board exam every 10 years or